Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 <br>

 I used Balsamiq to build wireframes for the website before I began developement.
-I decided on a relatively simple design so I could focus more on the backend of the project.

 <br>